-This leaflet answers some common questions about COSDOR.
+This leaflet answers some common questions about Dorzolamide/Timolol AN 20/5.
 It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you using COSDOR against the benefits they expect it will have for you.
+Your doctor has weighed the risks of you using Dorzolamide/Timolol AN 20/5 against the benefits it is expected to have for you.

 If you have any concerns about using this medicine, ask your doctor or pharmacist.
 Keep this leaflet with the medicine.

-You may need to read it again.
+You may need to read it again

-What COSDOR is used for
+What Dorzolamide/Timolol AN 20/5 is used for

-COSDOR is used to lower raised pressure in the eye and to treat glaucoma.
+Dorzolamide/Timolol AN 20/5 is used to lower raised pressure in the eye and to treat glaucoma.
 Glaucoma is a condition in which the pressure of fluid in the eye may be high.
 However, some people with glaucoma may have normal eye pressure.
-Also, some people with raised eye pressure may not have glaucoma.

-Glaucoma is usually caused by a build-up of the fluid which flows through the eye.
+Glaucoma is usually caused by a build up of the fluid which flows through the eye.
 This build up occurs because the fluid drains out of your eye more slowly than it is being pumped in.
 Since new fluid continues to enter the eye, joining the fluid already there, the pressure continues to rise.
 This raised pressure may damage the back of the eye resulting in gradual loss of sight.
 Damage can progress so slowly that the person is not aware of this gradual loss of sight.
 Sometimes even normal eye pressure is associated with damage to the back of the eye.